zhurui0509/GEOGM0068-git/_sources/lectures/lecture07.md

 (lecture07)=
-# Lecture 07: Spatial Ranking
+# Lecture 07: Geospatial Semantics II

 Slides will be pulished the week of the lecture.